publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch17/m__us_usc_t19_s2905.md

     (d) __Publication__

-        The President shall publish in the Federal Register each determination made under subsection (a) of this section.
+        The President shall publish in the Federal Register each determination made under subsection (a).

     (e) __Definitions__